-Fundamental Data Structures 3.0 hours lecture , 2.0 hours laboratory Prerequisite: CS 22 Recommended Preparation: MATH 55A 3.5 units
+Fundamental Data Structures

+Prerequisite: CS 22 Recommended Preparation: MATH 55A

 This is the third of three introductory courses in computer science.
 This course concentrates on implementation and mathematical analysis of data structures and algorithms.
 This course also covers storage allocation and memory management techniques in Java.